Graduate Certificate of Health and Community

 Course Description

 The core curriculum includes four units, two from the behavioural sciences and two from the social sciences.
-The two units of study from the behavioural sciences are, GCIND801 Foundations of Psychology and GCIND802 Grief, Loss and Trauma Across the Lifespan, and the two units from the social sciences are, GCSOC801 Foundations of Sociology and Politics and GCSOC802 Welfare Systems and Services in Australia.
+The two units of study from the behavioural sciences are, GCIND801 Foundations of Psychology and GCIND802 Grief, Loss and Trauma Across the Lifespan, and the two units from the social sciences are, GCSOC801 Welfare Systems and Services in Australia and GCSOC802 Foundations of Sociology and Politics.

 Course Structure